SoftwareHeritage/swh-environment/docker/README.rst

 It is possible to run a docker container with some swh packages installed from sources instead of using the latest published packages from pypi.
-To do this you must write a docker-compose override file (``docker-compose.override.yml``).
+To do this you must write a
+`Docker Compose override file <https://docs.docker.com/compose/extends>`_ (``docker-compose.override.yml``).
 An example is given in the ``docker-compose.override.yml.example`` file: